s3666628/shell_scripts/readme.md

-# Report for Unix Admin: Assignment 02 - How Run the Profiler Script
+# Report for Unix Admin: Assignment 02 - How To Run the Profiler Script

 ### The Main Shell Script